mhavey/marklogic/uml2es/examples/declarativeCity/README.md

 	* /US Flag.json - A city record from the funbase data set.
 	* /Venustown.json - A city record from the funbase data set.

+### Deploy Declarative Mapper

+Obtain the Declarative Mapper tool and deploy to the modules database from this example (xmi2es-examples-dmcity-modules).

 ## Explore the Mapping
 In Query Console, import XMI2ESDeclarative.xml workspace.
 You won't want to miss this part; it's where the fun happens.
 In this workspace you will:
 - Examine the source data and the entity services model.